 Measurement of Inventories:-

 The Inventories should be valued at the lower of cost and net realizable value whichever is less.
 Here we explained each and every measurement of Inventories like Cost of Inventories, Cost of Purchase, Costs of Conversion and Other Costs.

 Many of the cost of Inventories is comprise all the costs of Purchase and Cost of Conversion which is incurred in bringing the inventories to their present location and Condition.<

 The Costs of Purchase includes the Duties and taxes other than recoverable by the Enterprise from the Taxing Authorities.
 Some of the examples of Costs of Purchase is Freight Inwards, Expenditure, Trade Discounts, Rebates, Duty Drawbacks ..etc.<

 The Costs of conversion of inventories can directly be related to the Units of Production and Direct Labour.
 Cost of expenditure using for the Direct Production of any Product like wages, rent, Labour, charges …etc. The valuation of Inventories is valued through the system of allocation of resources.<

 - Abnormal Amounts of the Wasted materials, Labour and Other Production Costs.

-- Storage Costs in the production Process prior to a further production stages.
+- Storage Costs in the Production Process prior to a further production stage.

 Candidates can download the AS 2 Valuation of Inventories PDF Format is given below.